codio/site/source/docs/signup.html.markdown

 ![Signup](/img/docs/signup.png)

 Once your account is created it will be avaialble as `https://codio.com/username`.
-Anyone is able to access this URL to see your Console, where they will be shown information about you and any public projects you have created.
+Anyone is able to access this URL to see your Dasboard, where they will be shown information about you and any public projects you have created.